 To eliminate your debt sounds good, doesn’t it?
-It can be an important step in the journey towards financial freedom.
+It can be an important step in feeling financially empowered and ultimately reaching financial freedom.
 But remember, debt can often serve a valuable purpose, especially when it supports an investment for the future.

 There is ‘good debt’ and there is ‘bad debt’.
 The good stuff represents an investment in yourself or your future financial success.
 For example, an affordable mortgage to buy your home, a loan to help launch a viable business or educational debt to increase your earnings potential.